Sanjit1/WizardMirror/README.md

 - Other tools

 What you will need to do:
-Open up your LCD Screen, attatch the mirror film on top of it, frame it, attatch the Raspberry pi and attatch it to the wall.
+Open up your LCD Monitor, attatch the mirror film on top of it, frame it, attatch the Raspberry pi and attatch it to the wall.
 School's starting, so I cant really do much right now, but as soon as winter break starts I'll try to make a build video.

 ## Mirror Software:
-Here is how it works.
 WizardMirror uses [Electronjs](https://electronjs.org), as an HTML rendering library.
-The main script is [`main.js`](main.js), which uses electron to convert main.html into a desktop application.
+The main script is [`main.js`](main.js), which uses electron to convert main.html into a desktop application. [`main.html`](main.html) has a black background, and displays in white text, to give it the mirror effect.
 All Application processes occur in [`main.html`](main.html). `main.html` has a script, which attaches scripts and css from apps.json to the document.
 Electronjs allows you to use node modules in html scripts, so you will not need browserify or any client side-implementation.
 Check out how to [contribute](#contributing) to WizardMirror.